KrauseFx/krausefx.com/_posts/2022-08-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 &ndash; [EFF - Facebook Says Apple is Too Powerful.
 They're Right.](https://www.eff.org/deeplinks/2022/06/facebook-says-apple-too-powerful-theyre-right)

+**Note added on 2022-08-11:** Meta is most likely following the ATT rules (as added as a note at the bottom of the article).
+I listed the above to provide some context on why it'd be in Meta's interest to get additional data from external websites.

 ## FAQs for non-tech readers

 - **Can Instagram/Facebook read everything I do online?** No!
 Instagram is only able to read and watch your online activities when you open a link or ad from within their apps.